osupplisson/hpv_prevalence/README.md

 Several typos were identified after the document was released on medrxiv.
 The next medrxiv update will be released following the first peer review round.
 In the meantime, a typo-corrected version can be found on my personal Google drive, following this url: https://drive.google.com/drive/folders/1on-osm5h_M3CVgz2mXA0YuDsN1kFgKJC?usp=drive_link

-An updated version will be posted every time a new typos is identified.
+An updated version will be posted every time a new typos is identified and corrected.

 # Description of codes